The BC Endurance Community

 Our Mission

 BC Endurance provides endurance training and education for recreational adult athletes of all ages, including a wide range of fitness and experience levels.
 Our programs are safe, fun, and proven effective.
 We use long distance running, jogging, and walking as a means to benchmark our yearly progress.
-We are committed to promoting the long-term health and finess benefits of sustainable exercise and sensible eating.
+We are committed to promoting the long-term health and fitness benefits of sustainable exercise and sensible eating.

 Our Members

+Your current fitness and experience ar only an entry point.
 Some BC Endurance athletes want to improve their racing performances.
 Others use occasional races as benchmarks on the way to lifelong health and fitness.

 Our Founder